SWG offers a 12-Credit NY State Approved Graduate-level Certification Program: Reproductive & Maternal Wellbeing

 This Special Topics course will provide a foundation for supporting and intervening with lesbian, gay, bisexual, transgender and queer (LGBTQ) couples and families across a range of helping contexts.
 The course will begin with an examination of social constructions of sexual identity/orientation, gender identity/roles and relationship or familial norms.
 Following this, the course will explore the experiences of LGBTQ-identified individuals within a broad range of helping contexts: education, healthcare and counseling.
 Lastly, drawing from the literature, case study analysis and current professional codes of ethics, the course will present helping professions with interdisciplinary and multiculturally competent recommendations for working with LGBTQ couples and families.

-Past examples of "Special Topics" Courses:
+Past examples of other "Special Topics" Courses:

 CCPX 4199: Brave New Birth: Psychosocial Issues in Reproductive Technology & Genetic Testing